 Community Impact Fund Grants

 Thousands of generous community members make annual gifts to United Way's Community Impact Fund.
-United Way of Champaign County allocates these gifts via two-year grants to local organizations working to create long-lasting, measurable change in Education, Health or Financial Stability.
+United Way of Champaign County allocates these gifts via grants to local organizations working to create long-lasting, measurable change in Education, Health or Financial Stability.

 United Way of Champaign County has specific requirements for a program to be eligible for a Community Impact Fund grant.
 Click Here to view eligibility and requirements.

 United Way of Champaign County's funding guidelines are specific.
 We do not provide funds to individuals, political institutions, school fundraisers, capital campaigns, capital items, endowments, marketing opportunities, event fundraisers or sports events.